Main Campus Instructors

 Candice Bunch

-Choreographer for THEATREworks
+Choreographer for TheatreWorks

 Candice is a dancer, teacher, actor, and choreographer from the Ashland area.
 She has been immersed in the arts; namely dance, since she was two years old.
 She danced locally in the Ashland and Huntington area throughout her school age years.
 She also spent over 20 years on the stage in various roles, performing and choreographing, music theatre productions.
 She has over 20 years of experience teaching ballet, contemporary, and music theatre in Lexington, KY as well as in the Ashland/Huntington areas.
 She has also spent 9 years in the public and Montessori schools teaching art, music and general studies in elementary grades K-6.